-The WA requires licensees to conduct fire hazard assessments and abatement for all industrial activities.
-Auditors found BLSW did not meet hazard assessment and abatement requirements for most of its harvested cutblocks.
-Only 40 percent of the abatement activities and none of the hazard assessments complied with the WA.
+The WA requires licensees to conduct fire hazard assessments and abatement for industrial activities.
+Auditors found 639881 BC did not meet hazard assessment and abatement requirements for most of their harvest activities: none of the hazard assessments and only six percent of the abatement activities complied with the WA.